SystemsApproach/security/intro.rst

 shortcomings to be addressed was security.

 The security features that were proposed for IPv6 included headers to support encryption, message integrity and authentication.
-However it became clear that such features did not require a new version of IP, only a way to add optional information to the packet header, and so these capabilities also made their way into IPv4.
+However, it became clear that such features did not require a new version of IP, only a way to add optional information to the packet header, and so these capabilities also made their way into IPv4.
 These extensions became known collectively as IPSEC (IP security) and are described in several dozen RFCs.
+We will discuss them in a later chapter.

-It is worth noting that even if IPSEC had existed in 1988, it would probably have had minimal impact on the spread of the Morris Worm, because the worm spread among hosts that were *supposed* to connect to each other (e.g., to exchange
+It is worth noting that, even if IPSEC had existed in 1988, it would probably have had minimal impact on the spread of the Morris Worm, because the worm spread among hosts that were *supposed* to connect to each other (e.g., to exchange